feng-zhang0712/mole/2025/english/support-worker-interview.md

 #### What is Mandatory Reporting?

+Mandatory reporting is a legal obligation to report any reasonable belief of abuse to the proper authorities.
+Any person with a duty of care over a person with disability must determine whether the person with disability needs immediate help or is suffering from significant harm.

 Mandatory reporting is the responsibility of reporting suspected instances of abuse.
 Professionals like teachers, medical workers and care workers all have this responsibility.
 When it comes to aged care, mandatory reporting enables older people to be protected from indicators and allegations of exploitation, abuse, harassment and neglect.

 As an aged care worker, you should know the mandatory reporting laws that apply to aged care.
 Familiarise yourself with the reporting policies and procedures of your workplace.
 This will help you protect the rights of the older people in your care.